BoardiesITSolutions/cpp-datadogstatsd/README.md

 ```
 DataDogStatsD dataDogStatsD;
 ```
+You can configure the agent via envionment variables.
+If you instantiate your the library where the host and the port number is not set, then it checks if `DD_AGENT_HOST` and/or `DD_DOGSTATSD_PORT` and sets them appropriately.
+If there is no environment variable found, then it defaults to 127.0.0.1 and port 8125.

+You can also set an environment variable called DD_ENTITY_ID.
+If this is provided then whenever a metric is submitted to datadog then the tag `dd.internal.entity_id` is applied.
+This is only applied though if the agent is running from inside a container.

 ### General Notes for all Metrics
 All methods available to send metrics to your DataDog account have an optional value